UrbanThingsCo/urbanthings-sdk-apple/README.md

 ```

 ## License
-The UrbanThings API Framework for Apple Platforms is made available under the **Apache License, Version 2.0**.
+The UrbanThings API Framework for Apple Platforms is made available under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 Please see the [LICENSE](file:LICENSE) file for further details.